Gloucestershire Warwickshire Railway: Overview

 The line was originally part of the Great Western Railway's Cheltenham–Stratford-upon-Avon–Birmingham line, known as the Honeybourne Line, built in 1900–1906, and runs through the Cotswold towns of Winchcombe and Bishop's Cleeve.
 The line was run down over the years and finally closed after a derailment damaged a stretch of track in 1976, with the double track being lifted from 1979.

 The preservation group rehabilitated the line, starting steam train operations at Toddington in 1984 over 700 yd of re-laid track.
-In 1987 the line was restored as far as Winchcombe where the station was reconstructed using the former Monmouth Troy station building.
+In 1987, the line was restored as far as Winchcombe, where the station was reconstructed using the former Monmouth Troy station building.
 The railway continued to re-lay track west of Winchcombe, through the 693 yd long Greet Tunnel, and past the villages of Gretton, Gotherington and Bishops Cleeve.
 The line to Cheltenham Race Course was re-opened by Princess Anne in 2003.
 The latest extension of the line, to Broadway, opened in March 2018.

 The GWSR runs trains from March to the end of December, with the line closing during January and February as well as November for line and locomotive maintenance.
-The GWSR runs regular train services every weekend plus most weekdays from Easter to the end of October, and some weekends are used to host special events including steam and diesel galas, Wartime in the Cotswolds, Real Ale Weekends and Santa Specials.
+The GWSR runs regular train services every weekend, plus most weekdays from Easter to the end of October, and some weekends are used to host special events including steam and diesel galas, Wartime in the Cotswolds, Real Ale Weekends and Santa Specials.

-The railway operates a wide variety of both steam and heritage diesel locomotives, as well as heritage DMUs.
-These have included the world-famous locomotive 4472 "Flying Scotsman" and equally famous 3440 "City of Truro", which in 1904 was the first engine to reach 100 mph.
-In 2021 the resident steam locomotives on the line were 7820 "Dinmore Manor", 28xx class 2807 (undergoinmg 10-year overhaul), 42xx class 4270, 7903 "Foremarke Hall" and 35006 "Peninsular & Oriental SN Co".
-To complement the running stock a collection of over 210 carriages and wagons of various origins has been compiled, many of which are still being restored.
+The railway operates a wide variety of both steam and heritage diesel locomotives, as well as heritage DMUs, and often hosts visiting locomotives during special events.
+In 2021, the resident steam locomotives on the line were 7820 "Dinmore Manor", 28xx class 2807 (undergoing 10-year overhaul), 42xx class 4270, 7903 "Foremarke Hall" and 35006 "Peninsular & Oriental SN Co".
+To complement the running stock, a collection of over 210 carriages and wagons of various origins has been compiled, many of which are still being restored.

 The GWSR opened its extension to Broadway, Worcestershire to the public on 30 March 2018.

-Since December 2021, the railway has returned to running a standard timetable in accordance with the removal of Coronavirus restrictions.
+In December 2021 the railway returned to running a standard timetable after the removal of Coronavirus restrictions.

 Signalling of the Heritage GWSR

 The route consists of single line sections with passing places at the major stations.
-All stations and loops are signalled using GWR Lower Quadrant Semaphore Signals.
+All stations and loops are signalled using GWR lower quadrant semaphore signals.

-The signalling on the line is a mixture of Electric Key Token and One Train Staff working, depending on operational requirements.
+The signalling on the line is a mixture of Electric Key Token (EKT) and One Train Staff working, depending on operational requirements.
 Current sections are: